 If you’re like more than 178 million American adults, you are missing at least one of your adult teeth, dental implants might be an excellent prosthetic tooth option.
-Dental implants look and act like a natural tooth, from the titanium post that acts like a tooth root to the natural-looking, custom-made crown Jessica Pandich, DDS is highly skilled in guiding the proper placement and restoration of dental implants serving patients near Bryant Park and Grand Central in Midtown Manhattan.
-Don’t ignore a missing tooth, call Dr. Pandich or schedule an appointment online today.
+They look and act like a natural tooth, from the titanium post that acts like a tooth root to the natural-looking, custom-made crown Jessica Pandich, DDS is highly skilled in guiding the proper placement and restoration of these implants serving patients near Bryant Park and Grand Central in Midtown Manhattan.
+Don’t ignore a missing tooth, call Dr. Pandich, or schedule an appointment online today.

 Dental Implants Midtown Manhattan

 They are an innovative form of these implants are anchored into your jawbone with a titanium post, similar to how natural teeth are held in place.
 The post bonds with your jaw to provide stability and durability unmatched by any other form of tooth replacement.

 Dr. Pandich can use these implants to replace one or more missing teeth.
 Each implant is custom-created to match and blend in with your remaining natural teeth, improving both functionality and appearance.
 Many patients choose them over other options because they want a restoration that is permanent and doesn’t require extra care.